 I am a Colorado state licensed acupuncturist having worked in New York City as a NY state licensed acupuncturist for many years.
-I am a Diplomate in Oriental Medicine from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), have an M.S. and B.S. from Touro College’s Graduate Program in Oriental Medicine, totalling 4,000 hours, half in biomedicine and over 1,000 clinical hours in the clinic and in a hospital.
+I am a Diplomate in Oriental Medicine from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), have Masters in Science from Touro College’s Graduate Program in Oriental Medicine, totalling 4,000 hours, half in biomedicine and over 1,000 clinical hours in the clinic and in a hospital.
 In NY I worked at an satellite clinic for St. Vincent’s hospital and in two private MD practices, all in pain management.

 Tom Messina, LMT, LAc – I have been a licensed massage therapist for 30 years, and have integrated many styles and techniques over that time.
 I attribute my longevity in the practice of massage therapy to daily practice of either qi gong, tai chi, or yoga, taking sufficient renewal time, and eating correctly, for my body.